 Even a short treatment with endotracheal tubes, can make the patient develop ventilator associated pneumonia (VAP), a very serious respiratory tract infection that can affect intubated patients.
-VAP is the second most common healthcare associated infection in the ICU1-3 and microbial adhesion on the tube resulting in biofilm formation is a contributing factor to infection.
+VAP is the second most common healthcare associated infection in the ICU,2-4 and microbial adhesion on the tube resulting in biofilm formation is a contributing factor to infection.

-The unique Bactiguard technology reduces microbial adhesion on the tube
+Reduces microbial adhesion on the tube

 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids, the noble metals create a galvanic effect which reduces microbial adhesion.
 This means that less bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.